 The currency used in Switzerland is the Swiss franc (CHF).
-It is considered a ‘safe haven’ currency that doesn’t fluctuate as often as other major currencies due to the high levels of financial protection within the country.
+It is considered a ‘safe haven’ currency in times of financial crisis, owing to the fact that it is not subject to the same levels of volatility as other major currencies.

-If you are emigrating to Switzerland from the UK, you can track the GBP to CHF rate with our currency chart.
-In addition, you can even set up a rate alert so we inform you by SMS or email if the rate reaches your desired level before you make an international payment.
+If you wish to emigrate to Switzerland from the UK, you can track the GBP to CHF rate with our currency chart.
+In addition, you can set up a rate alert, so that we can inform you by SMS or email if the rate reaches your desired level before you make an international payment.

 Foreign currency exchange for moving to Switzerland

-Those planning on moving to Switzerland from the UK on a permanent basis will most likely need to transfer money between a Swiss and UK bank accounts on more than a few occasions.
+Those planning on moving to Switzerland from the UK on a permanent basis will need to transfer money between a Swiss and UK bank accounts on a number of occasions.

-Whether buying a house or transferring your pension over to yourself, sending money to Switzerland from the UK is an essential part of emigrating.
-And, with some UK high-street banks charging up to £40 in transaction fees per transfer, making these international payments regularly could cost a considerable amount.
+Whether you wish to buy a house or transfer your pension over to yourself, sending money to Switzerland from the UK is an essential part of emigrating.
+With some UK high-street banks charging up to £30 in transaction fees per transfer, making these international payments regularly could cost a considerable amount.

-That’s why, as a team of foreign currency exchange specialists, we are dedicated to saving you time and money on every overseas payment you make.
-We offer low transfer fees and competitive exchange rates when you exchange GBP to CHF.
+That’s why, as a team of foreign currency exchange specialists, we are dedicated to saving you time and money on the overseas payments that you make.
+We offer low transfer fees and competitive exchange rates when you exchange from GBP to CHF.